 19. DeForest Kelley disliked repeating Dr. McCoy's catchphrase "He's dead, Jim", which appears 20 times in the original Star Trek series.
 It became so famous, however, that he joked that the line would appear on his tombstone.
 It did appear in the first sentence of Kelley's obituary.

-20. When the studio behind 'Star Trek' received a letter from a builder asking how to make automatic sliding doors that opened and closed as fast as on the Enterprise, the reply explained that the doors were manually operated by an offstage crewman.
+20. When the studio behind 'Star Trek' received a letter from a builder asking how to make automatic sliding doors that opened and closed as fast as on the Enterprise, their reply explained that the doors were manually operated by an offstage crewman.
 If too late, the cast would hit unopened doors.

 21Patrick Stewart's baldness